-The problem now is that beginners can often experience to much of a selection, getting totally lost and confused in the process.
+The problem now is that beginners can often experience to much of a selection.
+In fact, yogi’s may find themselves totally overwhelmed by the process.
 This guide will serve as the perfect tool to introduce you to yoga mats and the various features you need to know about, to make a mindful selection.

 Related Article: How To Take Care Of Your Yoga Mat?